dansmyers/Algorithms/Challenge_Projects/2-The_Lost_Sprint.md

 ### Reductio ad Absurdum

-Pick any one of the examples from section 34.5.
-Write down your own example showing how to perform a reduction of one NP-complete problem to another.
+Pick any one of the examples from section 34.4 or 34.5.
+Write down your own example showing how to use an instance of one NP-complete problem to solve a different NP-complete problem.

-For example, the first example shows how to express the 3-CNF-SAT problem (which is one of the standard NP-complete problems) to the graph clique problem, proving that CLIQUE is also NP-complete.
-If you choose this example, you would create your own example showing how to turn an instance of 3-CNF-SAT into an instance of the CLIQUE problem.
+For example, the first example shows how to express the 3-CNF-SAT problem (which is one of the standard NP-complete problems) to the graph clique problem, which is used to prove that CLIQUE is also NP-complete.
+You could construct an instance of the 3-CNF-SAT problem, then show how to transform it into an instance of CLIQUE.

+Note that I want you to do this for a **single concrete instance of the problem**.
+You don't have to produce a general method for converting all instances of one problem to the other.
+Our goal is to dig into the concept of reducibility and understand the technique of using one problem to solve another.